-This article is about the Spanish permanent residency card procedure BUT before you start reading:
+This article is about Spanish permanent residency and Brexit.
+Before you start reading:

 Are you ready to become a citizen of Spain?
 Please read my article Spanish citizenship